Nautanki: Overseas

-In 2002, Nautanki was introduced in America by Dr. Devendra Sharma, a Nautanki artist, singer, writer, director, and scholar of communication and performance.
-The participants in Sharma's productions are engineers, doctors, and other members of the Indian diaspora living in America, who are given a rare opportunity to connect with their cultural roots.
+In 2002, Nautanki was introduced in America and Europe by Dr. Devendra Sharma, a Nautanki artist, singer, writer, director, and scholar of communication and performance.
+The participants in Sharma's productions are engineers, doctors, students and other members of the Indian diaspora living in America, and Europe who are given a rare opportunity to connect with their cultural roots.
 At the same time, these performances have exposed other communities in America to Indian culture.

 One such Nautanki is Mission Suhani, an original Nautanki co-authored by Sharma and Pandit Ram Dayal Sharma that communicates a contemporary and controversial social issue concerning Indians and Indian immigrants in America.
-It critically examines the phenomenon of some Indian men who come to America to study or work, but go back to India and get married — either because of parental pressure or to get a big dowry (cash given to the groom's family by the bride's side).
+It critically examines the phenomenon of some Indian men who come to America to study or work but go back to India and get married — either because of parental pressure or to get a big dowry (cash given to the groom's family by the bride's side).
 Many of these men leave their wives in India and never bring them to America, where they often have another wife or a girlfriend.
 One of the unique aspects of this Nautanki is that it is bilingual (Hindi and English).
 This protects the traditional operatic and artistic elements of Nautanki while effectively communicating the story and contemporary social issue to a diverse audience.
 Nautankis such as Mission Suhani involving global social issues help to update Nautanki to emerging issues in India and around the world.